abellion/xenus/docs/README.md

 $john = new User(['name' => 'John']);
 ```

-Xenus cannot guesses what document to use when fetching your data from the database.
-By default it uses the `Xenus\Collection` class.
-So you need to teach him how to _unserialize_ them, by setting a protected property called `doument` in your `Collection` class :
+When retrieving models, you'll receive an instance of a `Xenus\Document` class by default.
+To tell Xenus to use a custom document, you need to set a protected property called `doument` in the `Collection` class :

 ```php
 use Xenus\Collection;